 Moose spotting on a city break?
-It's all possible at Skansen on Djurgården in Stockholm where you can find Nordic wildlife such as the brown bear, moose, wolves, lynx, snowy owls and the wolverine in outdoor enclosures.
+It's all possible at Skansen on Djurgården in Stockholm.
+Here you can also visit the impressive Vasa Museum

 Royal Djurgården (meaning ‘animal park’) is a national Swedish city park in the heart of Stockholm.
 It’s a mix of parkland and forest with both canal and harbour sides.